EonEnglish/Eon-English-App/README.md

 ## About The Project

-This app will help Eon students find their homework and apply what they have learned during tutor sessions.
-It is filled with many short questions and quizzes to help them retain information.
+The Eon English App is designed to support Eon students in their learning journey by providing a seamless way to access and complete their homework.
+This app complements the concepts taught during tutor sessions, enabling students to practice and reinforce their learning.

+Key Features:

+- A vast collection of short questions and interactive quizzes to help students retain knowledge effectively.
+- A user-friendly interface to make homework submission and progress tracking effortless.
+- Tools to ensure students apply what they learn, fostering better understanding and retention.
 <br>

 ### Built With